Quantum4HEP/QUnfold/README.md

 For the moment you can use it in two modes:

 - Simulated annealing (`solve_simulated_annealing`): which uses simulated quantum computer to compute the result.
+- Quantum annealing (`solve_quantum_annealing`): which uses [D-Wave](https://www.dwavesys.com/) resources to perform  quantum annealing to compute the result.
 - Hybrid solver (`solve_hybrid_sampler`): which uses [D-Wave](https://www.dwavesys.com/) resources to perform hybrid quantum annealing (classical + quantum hardware) to compute the result.

 Idea was born by me and [Simone](https://github.com/SimoneGasperini) during a quantum computing school of Cineca and is inspired by the work done by [Riccardo Di Sipio](https://github.com/rdisipio) et al. which can be found [here](https://github.com/rdisipio/quantum_unfolding).

 :warning: The project is currently work-in-progress and it is still not ready for production.
-Some [improvements](https://github.com/JustWhit3/QUnfold/issues) and [issues](https://github.com/JustWhit3/QUnfold/issues/3) should be investigated and solved before releasing and packaging an official version of the software.
+Some [improvements and issues](https://github.com/JustWhit3/QUnfold/issues) should be investigated and solved before releasing and packaging an official version of the software.
 Any help would be more than welcome!
 See the [contribution](https://github.com/JustWhit3/QUnfold/blob/main/CONTRIBUTING.md) file if interested.

 ## Documentation